Projects per year

 Personal Statement

 Alastair's work is focused on different aspects of inequality - identifying and challenging the processes that create and sustain it.
-Along with Katie Hunter he has led the development of an intergenerational mentoring programme that supports children and young people in terms of early literacy development and access to and progression through higher education.
-This work has created an independent social enterprise supporting different aspects of school and community development and focused on building relationships in and across communities.
-He is currently leading a research and development project aimed at understanding local council understandings and responses to inequality in education.
-The direction of this work is to look at the ways in which community development can occur alongside educational intervention to support and sustain change in communities.
-In early 2021 Alastair will be working with Roseann Maguire and Professor Andrew Jahoda (University of Glasgow) to commence a new project Big Lottery funded project looking at the development of community based activities that can impact on the lives of people with learning disabilities.
+Along with Dr Katie Hunter he has led the development of an intergenerational mentoring programme that supports children and young people in terms of early literacy development and access to and progression through higher education.
+This work has led to the creation of an independent social enterprise supporting different aspects of school and community development and focused on building relationships in and across communities.

 Current research projects include: